Cirkit Designer Logo

 Common Issues and Solutions

-• Verify that the PWM signal is being generated correctly.
+• Check the PWM signal and ensure it is being applied correctly.

 2. Motor Spins in the Wrong Direction:

-• Swap the HIGH/LOW signals on AIN1 and AIN2 (or BIN1 and BIN2).
+• Swap the AIN1 and AIN2 signals (or BIN1 and BIN2 for Motor B) to reverse the direction.

 3. Overheating:

-• Ensure the current draw does not exceed 1.2A per channel.
+• Ensure the current drawn by the motors does not exceed 1.2A per channel.

 • Use a heat sink or improve ventilation around the IC.